 For more than twenty years, I have been a programmer; working through the rise of the Internet, then that of mobile devices and, now, of cloud computing.
 Like many programmers of my generation, I first began programming as a teenager and, all these years later, I still love to be creative with computer code.
-Mathematics, however, was where I focused my formal education and, for as long as I have known how to, I have taken a somewhat mathematical approach to programming.
-In particular, I enjoy utilising mathematical logic, abstract algebra and graph theory.
+Mathematics, however, was where I focused my formal education and, as a result, I have a somewhat mathematical approach to programming.
+In particular, I have always enjoyed using aspects of Graph Theory and Set Theory.

 It was at the University of Aberdeen, Scotland where I read Mathematics, focusing on topics in Pure Mathematics.
 My thesis was on Differentiation and the Absolute Continuity of Functions, which is a part of Calculus.

 Over the years, I have worked on a variety of interesting technical problems, including: a word processing engine; a spreadsheet engine with an accompanying interpreted programming language; an in-memory database for storing and querying multi-dimensional data (aka "cubes"); a proprietary TCP/IP client-server file transfer service; and a statistical calculation web service for predicting the risk and returns of pension funds.Originally from Scotland, I now live with my wife and daughter in the Pacific Northwest region of America, where I work as a programmer at Apple.
 I am one of the programmers of the word processing engine underlying the iWork suite of applications, running on both MacOS and iOS.
 I have programmed in many languages, my first was Turbo Pascal running on a BBC Master computer (a computer built by Acorn).
 But, C, C++ and Objective-C have been the languages I have used most and with which I am the most comfortable.